✓ Updated February 2026

 Essential Travel Tips

 While credit cards are widely accepted, always have some Barbadian Dollars (BBD) on hand for smaller vendors, taxis, and local rum shops.
-ATMs are readily available, but inform your bank of your travel dates to avoid any card-blocking issues.
-Look for the 'Change' sign at official exchange bureaus for competitive rates if you need to exchange USD.
+ATMs are readily available, but inform your bank of your travel dates to avoid any card freezes.
+Look for the 'ATM' sign at banks like CIBC FirstCaribbean or Scotiabank.

-Barbados is one of the safest Caribbean islands, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Avoid walking alone on deserted beaches after dark and keep valuables secure.
-Stick to well-lit areas and popular spots when exploring in the evening.
+Barbados is generally a very safe island, but like anywhere, it's wise to be aware of your surroundings, especially after dark.
+Avoid walking alone on deserted beaches at night and keep valuables secure.
+Stick to well-lit areas and popular tourist spots when exploring in the evening.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.